Xpertoforever/How-to-Code-Simple-Data/1a. Beginning Student Language/README.md

 How to use the Stepper located in the top right corner, to see each step that our code pass

 # Discovery primitives
+To discover primitives, we can right clic in some Racket primitives already used in our code
+We will open the Racket documentation -> Search Manual